Reyam1415/JsonObjectSerializer/README.md

     - Uwp
     - etc.

-Note : "Windows.Data.Json" (JsonObject,...) is only available for Windows applications, so i create my own library for Wpf.
+Note : "Windows.Data.Json" (JsonObject,...) is only available for Windows store applications, so i create my own library.

 ### Installation with NuGet